 Despite being exposed to this commonly held local doctrine over and over again, I never gave in!
 I still got excited when the pinks arrived each July.
 I loved fishing for them, and I included them as a regular part of my diet.
 And, many years later, I still do!
 Sure, I thoroughly enjoy fishing for kings, silvers, reds, and even chums, but I’ll gladly take the solitude, lack of crowds, beautiful summer scenery, and abundant wildlife viewing opportunities that come along with pink fishing any day!
 And, while the pink salmon has a much milder flavor and color than the flesh of the other salmon species, I enjoy it very much, as it’s a nice change of pace.
 Due to its less-salmony flavor, it’s a great fish for making into burgers/patties, smoking, deep frying, or making into things like fish tacos or ceviche.
 Like any species of salmon though, the fresher the fish, the better it will taste and keep in the freezer.

 Pink salmon are plentiful in many parts of Alaska and can be caught along ocean beaches near river mouths as they head to their spawning grounds as well as in the rivers themselves, primarily between mid to late July with runs typically peaking by mid-August.
 A 4 to 5 weight fly rod or lightweight spinning gear is ideal for fishing for pinks and popular lures include small, bright, flashy spinners or small to medium sized bright colored flies.
 A popular fly on Kodiak, which will no doubt work anywhere else in Alaska, is the Pink Devil (It goes by many other names as well).
-Check out my video about how to tie this fly and stay tuned for an upcoming video about how to tie what I have found to be the most productive, deadliest fly I have every fished…all over North America, on a wide variety of fish…the Deadly White Jig.
+Check out my video about how to tie this fly and stay tuned for an upcoming video about how to tie what I have found to be the most productive, deadliest fly I have ever fished…all over North America, on a wide variety of fish…the Deadly White Jig.
+And finally, click here to order my book Alaska Fishing from Amazon and start planning you Alaska fishing adventure!

 To see more photos, check out the video version of this story by clicking here.